Banner

 The coming of age of a singer into an important Dramatic baritone is a transformation to reckon with, and Danish/Norwegian baritone Lars Fosser’s musical and theatrical heritage is a reflection of life with a stage director father, and a singer mother.
 His artistic upbringing introduced him to a long and loving relationship with Grand Opera, intimate lieder, and even American show tunes.

-November saw him in Vilnius, Lithuania to sing at the Kristian Benedikt Gala, at the National Opera and Ballet Theatre.
-He finishes off the year singing Händel’s Messiah with the Århus Symphony Orchestra.
+In November he went to Vilnius, Lithuania to sing at the Kristian Benedikt Gala, at the National Opera and Ballet Theatre.
+He finished off the year singing Händel’s Messiah with the Århus Symphony Orchestra.

 He sang Leporello in Don Giovanni with the Steyr Music Festival in Austria, followed by a newly commissioned work by Fredrik Österling, Robert and Clara, the story of the Schumans, with the Helsingborg Symphony in Sweden.

-His debut aria recording, The Bad Guy on the Danish CDKLASSISK label – a collection of baritone leading roles from I Pagliacci to Tosca -was hailed by the critical press as operatic “pure song” – proclaiming “What a voice, and what an interpretation!
-One has to listen when Fosser sings and one can do nothing but to be captivated by it
+His recently released debut aria recording, The Bad Guy on the Danish CDKLASSISK label – a collection of baritone leading roles from I Pagliacci to Tosca – was hailed by the critical press as operatic “pure song” – proclaiming “What a voice, and what an interpretation!
+One has to listen when Fosser sings and one can do nothing but to be captivated by it.”

 Recordings